Amy Eguchi

 Dr. Amy Eguchi is a Teaching Professor (LSOE) in the Department of Education Studies.

-Since 2000, Amy has been involved in RoboCupJunior, an international organization promoting robotics, CS and AI among young generations as the technical committee and organizing committee members, as well as the co-chair and general chair, in international, national, and local levels.
-In addition, she served as the Vice President of RoboCup Federation representing RoboCupJunior for six years and is a member of the RoboCup Federation Board of Trustees.
+Since 2000, she has been involved with RoboCupJunior, an international organization promoting robotics, computer science, and artificial intelligence among young learners.
+She has served as a technical committee member, organizing committee member, co-chair, and general chair at international, national, and local levels.
+She also served for six years as Vice President of the RoboCup Federation representing RoboCupJunior and continues to serve as a member of the RoboCup Federation Board of Trustees.

-As an educator, Amy has an extensive experience using educational robotics as a learning tool both with students and teachers in K-12 setting.
-In addition, she facilitated an advanced robotics club and coding with Python club at The School at Columbia University.
-Her RoboCupJunior Dance team was the RoboCupJunior Dance World Champion, and SuperTeam Champion at RoboCup 2008, Suzhou, China.
+As an educator, she has extensive experience using educational robotics as a learning tool with both students and teachers in K–12 settings.
+She also facilitated an advanced robotics club and a Python coding club at The School at Columbia University.
+Her RoboCupJunior Dance team won both the RoboCupJunior Dance World Champion and SuperTeam Champion titles at RoboCup 2008 in Suzhou, China.

-Amy also serves as the Chairperson of World Robot Summit – World Robot Challenge Junior Category which aims to provide unique opportunities for students from around the world to imagine robots coexisting in their everyday life, create and realize their dream collaboration with robots in their everyday setting, either at home or school.
-The World Robot Challenge Junior Category attracts young roboticists who are interested in programming and/or engineering robots to become active users and creators of future robots.
+She also serves as Chairperson of the World Robot Summit – World Robot Challenge Junior Category, which provides opportunities for students worldwide to imagine and design ways robots can coexist in everyday life at home and school.
+The program supports young roboticists interested in programming and engineering robots to become active users and creators of future robotic technologies.

-Amy takes part in the AI for K-12 initiative, jointly sponsored by AAAI and CSTA, as an advisory group member, working collaboratively with K-12 classroom teachers teaching CS who also took part in the development of the 2017 CSTA standards.
+She participates in the AI for K–12 initiative, jointly sponsored by AAAI and CSTA, as an advisory group member working collaboratively with K–12 classroom computer science teachers, including those involved in developing the 2017 CSTA standards.